California Pedestrian Crosswalk Laws

 Pedestrian Accident Attorney

-Pedestrians who are injured in California vehicle accidents should immediately consult with an experienced Personal Injury Attorney to determine if they have a case to pursue for claiming compensation for their accident-related expenses.
+Pedestrians who are injured in California vehicle accidents should immediately consult with an experienced San Diego pedestrian accident lawyer to determine if they have a case to pursue for claiming compensation for their accident-related expenses.

 Typical damages that might occur due to a collision between a pedestrian and a vehicle include medical expenses, work loss, loss of companionship, disability, disfigurement, recovery expenses, and more.
 In cases where the pedestrian is killed, their survivors can seek compensation for expenses like funeral and burial costs, the injured person’s calculated pain and suffering, loss of consortium, loss of future inheritance and more.
 The Code states that a defendant would owe monetary damages to a plaintiff, such as the items listed above.